Putin expects oil prices to find balance by middle of 2015

-SOCHI, Russia, Nov 28 (Reuters) - Russian President Vladimir Putin said on Friday he was confident the oil market would find its balance by the middle of next year.
+SOCHI, Russia (Reuters) - Russian President Vladimir Putin said on Friday he was confident the oil market would find its balance by the middle of next year.

 Brent crude oil steadied below $73 a barrel on Friday after hitting a fresh four-year low following OPEC’s decision not to cut output.

-Putin added he had expected oil prices to fall after OPEC’s meeting and said Moscow had not insisted on any specific action to stabilise them.
-(Reporting by Denis Dyomkin; writing by Katya Golubkova, editing by Elizabeth Piper)
+Putin added he had expected oil prices to fall after OPEC’s meeting and said Moscow had not insisted on any specific action to stabilize them.

+Reporting by Denis Dyomkin; writing by Katya Golubkova, editing by Elizabeth Piper